jpsm83/restaurant-pos-OLD/backlogErrors.md

 orders - DONE
 purchases - DONE

-inventories -
+inventories
+- updateCountFromSupplierGood have to be tested and numbers check
+- need to review utils
-GETall/POST done and tested - business route done and tested
+- rest is done and checked
 - updateDynamicCountSupplierGood been teste OK

 notifications - find out all notifications scenario and update notification routes